 Rascal on the Run is a murder mystery, taking place in 1988 in Athens, Georgia.
 August “Critter” Stillwell is an attorney who dreams of life at sea, but is saddled with a significant caseload after the departure of his father, a local legend.
 Suddenly, his world turns upside down after an episode of Unsolved Mysteries that, not coincidentally, involves fellow Athens residents.
 It leads to the capture of a suspect who fled nearly three decades prior, and facts that lead Critter into into hidden corners of his father’s past.

 In this Megayacht News Radio podcast—recorded while Scott was aboard Capricho in Puerto Rico—you’ll hear:

 - what led him to buy this Burger seven years ago

 - what he likes most about being away from land

 - how Capricho has a rich history, and even inspired not just the novel’s plot twist but also a real-life marriage proposal

 - how the book An Embarrassment of Mangoes and its author further inspired Rascal on the Run

 - and more.

 To listen to this episode, simply click the play button above.
+You can read a transcript, too.
 Additionally, you can listen to all of our podcasts, dating back more than a decade, by subscribing to our feed via Apple Podcasts, iHeartRadio Podcasts, Spotify, or Superyacht Radio’s YachtCast.
 As soon as each new episode releases, you’ll be the first to know, and hear.